Hydrocele

 • Noncommunicating hydroceles may result from increased fluid production or impaired fluid absorption.

-• A sudden onset of scrotal hydrocele in older children has been noted after viral illnesses; in such cases, viral-mediated serositis may account for the net increased fluid production.
+• Sudden onset of scrotal hydrocele in older children has been noted after viral illnesses; in such cases, viral-mediated serositis may account for the net increased fluid production.

 • Posttraumatic hydroceles likely occur secondary to increased serosal fluid production due to underlying inflammation.